Díaz-Canel announces new package of economic reforms in Cuba amid pressure from the U.S.

 State-owned companies without intermediaries and with greater decision-making power

-Another key aspect of the package is the expansion of autonomy for the socialist state enterprise, a sector that has long been identified, even by the authorities themselves, as one of the main sources of economic inefficiency.
+Another pillar of the package is the expansion of the autonomy of the socialist state enterprise, a sector that for years has been identified even by the authorities themselves as one of the main sources of economic inefficiency.

-Díaz-Canel affirmed that state-owned enterprises will be able to operate "without intermediaries" and with fewer bureaucratic interference.
+Díaz-Canel stated that state-owned enterprises will be able to operate "without intermediaries" and with less bureaucratic interference.

-"They should operate without interference in their management," he expressed.
+"Let them operate without interference in their management," he stated.

-According to the explanation, they will have the authority to export and import directly, select clients and suppliers, establish economic partnerships with any economic actor, and participate in the currency market.
+According to the explanation provided, they will have the authority to import and export directly, select clients and suppliers, establish economic partnerships with any economic actor, and participate in the foreign exchange market.

-Furthermore, they will be able to retain part of the foreign currency generated from exports or international contracts to reinvest in their own production processes.
+In addition, they will be able to retain part of the foreign currency obtained through exports or international contracts to reinvest it in their own production processes.

-The leader also promised that companies will be able to define their sizes, organize their payroll systems, and use their profits with greater freedom.
+The leader also promised that companies would be able to define their size, organize their pay systems, and use their profits with more freedom.

 More powers for farmers and producers